makersacademy/bowling-challenge-ruby/README.md

 - user can print breakdown of the scores
 - the total score should be updated each time a roll is added

+## How the score is counted

+1. The user inputs the roll
+2. The program checks all existing frames for outstanding bonus rolls
+3. The program creates a Frame if it is a strike, awaits another roll otherwise.

 ## Reflections:

-I started the project with thoroughly understanding the rules of bowling and considered edge cases such as:
+Edge cases:

-- the strike getting bonus for the next 2 rolls- in case of 2 strikes in a row, the first strike will get the second strike but also from the next roll
+- given 2 strikes in a row, the first strike still has one bonus roll left

-I started the project with already established ideas of the Frame and Game classes.
-Having started coding, I realised I needed to get a better idea for the structure so I created a table demonstrating possible bowling round.
+- given a strike in the 10th frame, 2 bonus rolls are allowed

+(TBC)...

+Notes:
-It seems that my Game class became dependent on the Frame class and not sure how to go about this.
+- Frame and Game class- Game class seems dependent on Frame and not sure how to isolate tests

-Moreover, I tried to keep most of the methods private and allowed user to have access only to necessary methods.
-This is in consideration for potentially applying some UI to it.

-Testing- I tried to keep 'test behaviour rather than state' in mind, however, it seems to be that I ended up testing state lots of the time.
+- Having made most methods private, not sure how to go about testing.
+Should the not-private methods be tested for calling the private methods?

+- still unsure about 'testing behaviour over test in this exercise'

 ## Bowling rules model: